2019 Prayag Ardh Kumbh Mela

 The 2019 Prayagraj Ardh Kumbh Mela was the Ardh Kumbh Mela held at Triveni Sangam in Prayagraj, Uttar Pradesh, India from 15 January to 4 March 2019.
-This event is followed by the 2025 Prayag Maha Kumbh scheduled for January to February 2025.
+This event was followed by the 2025 Prayag Maha Kumbh.

 Governance

 A bill was passed in Uttar Pradesh Legislative Assembly to set up Prayagraj Mela Authority, a permanent body to oversee the mela.
 The divisional commissioner of Prayagraj serves its chairperson while the district magistrate and inspector general of police as the vice-chairpersons.
 Mela officers and other district officials are also the members of this authority.

 Projects

-Around ₹4200 crore was allotted by the state government for the Ardh Kumbh 2019, over two times more than it had spent on the last Kumbh held in 2013.
-About 199 projects of 16 government departments were completed under four phases which included a six-lane bridge over the river Ganga and a four-lane railway over-bridge worth ₹275 crore.
+Around ₹4200 crore was allotted by the state government for the Ardh Kumbh 2019, over twice what it had spent on the previous Kumbh held in 2013.
+About 199 projects of 16 government departments were completed under four phases which included a six-lane bridge over the river Ganges and a four-lane railway over-bridge worth ₹275 crore.
 The Public Works Department executed projects worth ₹430 crore including building an inner ring road in the city. ₹210 crore was spent on safe drinking water facilities and ₹60 crore to electrify the Kumbh area.
-Focus was also laid on solid waste management to ensure that Ganga water is not contaminated and putting up LED lights.
-Moreover, widening and beautification of 18 roads and 25 road crossings was completed before the deadline of October 2018.
+Focus was also laid on solid waste management to ensure that the Ganges is not contaminated as well as putting up LED lights.
+Moreover, the widening and beautification of 18 roads and 25 road crossings was completed before the deadline of October 2018.